 Sidelights are the long, thin windows that are found on either side of the front door in Chicago homes.
-Finding the right window treatment for sidelight windows is distinctly important for a couple of reasons.
-One, sidelights are a focal point of your house, since most visitors’ eyes are naturally drawn to the front door of the house.
+Finding the right window treatment for sidelight windows is distinctly important for a few reasons.
+One, they’re a focal point of your house, since most visitors’ eyes are naturally drawn to the front door of the house.
 Two, people–from the mail carrier to guests to door-to-door salespeople–are going to see them up close, which means that a sidelight window covering all the more important to ensure you maintain your privacy.

 What we recommend for sidelight window treatments: Plantation shutters.
 Shutters don’t just give your home elegant looks and unmatched privacy, but they’re also easily customized for tall, thin sidelight windows.